 • Quick and easy maintenance: simply lift the lid and clean the sponges with pond water

-• Typically affordable and suitable for a wide range of small to medium ponds
+• Typically affordable and suitable for small to medium ponds

 • Media can be upgraded: you may want to swap out for carbon or zeolite